 #10 Find a Cocaine Treatment Program

-Treatment is our best suggestion to address cocaine abuse.
+Cocaine addiction treatment is our best suggestion to address cocaine abuse.
 It combines most, if not all, of the above tips under one roof.
 This gives patients the best chance at a successful recovery.
 Treatment includes therapy which often works with motivational strategies and incentives to abstain.

 Inpatient and outpatient programs are available.
 The type of treatment plan depends on the extent of the substance use disorder.
 Residential rehab centers help addicts to detox and quit cocaine safely.
 It’s optimal to wean off cocaine in a supervised setting free from other substances.
 Going cold-turkey at home is difficult and potentially dangerous.